 |/ /1894||Forfar and Brechin RailwayCaledonian Railway|

-Forfar and Brechin Railway absorbed by Caledonian Railway.
+Forfar and Brechin Railway authorisation for absorption by Caledonian Railway.

 |04/08/1952||Forfar and Brechin Railway|

 Brechin to Forfar South Junction (excluded) closed to passengers.